Budget-Friendly Things to Do in St Kilda All Day Long (Updated 2025)

 Best for: Vietnamese food lovers who opt for budget-friendly options.

-Saigon Street Eats - St Kilda is the kind of place that keeps you coming back - whether it’s for the soul-warming pho or crispy prawn crackers.
+Saigon Street Eats - St Kilda is the kind of place that keeps you coming back.
 Just from $1 - $20, yet the portions are generous.
-With quick service, gluten-free and vegan-friendly options, and a welcoming local vibe, it’s no wonder this spot is a community favourite.
+With quick service, gluten-free and vegan-friendly options, and a welcoming local vibe, it’s no wonder this spot is a favourite among cheap eats scene in St Kilda.

 Ready to grab a drink?
-Whether you’re winding down after a long day or heading out for a night with friends, St Kilda has a mix of fun and laid-back bars to choose from.
 Think rooftops, speakeasies, live music spots, and pubs with plenty of personality.
 Let’s take a look at where to drink in St Kilda — whatever your vibe is.

 Address: 42 Punt Rd, Windsor VIC 3181